| Is Meditation

 mind is capable so.
 Note the emphasis on purification

 of the mind, a meditation process.
 It's the only way.
+It's getting virtually impossible to

 find enlightened beings today (exceptions - Gandhi,